chrisspiegl/ChrisSpiegl.com/privacy-policy.md

 I am running a server in the Netherlands and their logs which may include your IP address but this information is not further processed in any way.

-The hosting company used for this website is [Scaleway](https://www.scaleway.com/) and for faster loading and site security I also use [CloudFlare](https://www.cloudflare.com/).
-Both of these service providers are GDPR compliant and may have access to your IP address and other data.
+The hosting company used for this website is [CloudFlare](https://www.cloudflare.com/).
+This service provider is GDPR compliant and may have access to your IP address and other data.

 The website runs on [11ty](https://https://www.11ty.dev), a static site generator.